-Sweet Trail is a 4 mile lightly trafficked out and back trail located near Durham, NH that features a lake and is good for all skill levels.
+Sweet Trail is a 4.1 mile lightly trafficked out and back trail located near Durham, New Hampshire that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash